pachyderm/docs/content/latest/how-tos/advanced-data-operations/time-windows.md

 ## Fixed Time Windows

-[Datum](../../../concepts/pipeline-concepts/datum) is the basic unit of data partitioning in Pachyderm.
+[Datum](../../../concepts/pipeline-concepts/datum) is the basic unit of data partitioning in MLDM.
 The glob pattern property in the pipeline specification defines a datum.
 When you analyze data within fixed time windows, such as the data that corresponds to fixed calendar dates, MLDM recommends that you organize your